 You’ve come to the right page to find interesting information on lifestyle in India vs Germany.

-As a born and raised Indian girl who moved to Germany, about two years ago, I have a LOT to say about the two countries.
+As a born and raised Indian girl who moved to Germany, about three years ago, I have a LOT to say about the two countries.

 Weather in Germany Compared to India